 2) ISN'T IT "JUST" PLAYING?

 Play-based therapists are providing skilled therapeutic intervention.
-However, if they are skilled at it, it should feel like "just" playing to the child.
+However, if they are skilled at it, it will look like and should feel like "just" playing to the child.
 It is important to note that play is not a break from learning, but rather, it IS learning.
 In fact, the most important learning in childhood occurs via play.
 It helps to build the brain's architecture through the formation of neuronal connections which results in development of crucial language, physical, social emotional, and cognitive skills.

-Jenny's play-based, developmental approach allows the child to develop as closely as possible to any other neurotypical child while still receiving enough support to feel successful.
+Jenny's play-based, developmental, relationship-based approach allows the child to develop as closely as possible to any other neurotypical child while still receiving enough support to feel successful.
 By respecting the child's interests & preferences it allows her to build rapport with them.
 By creating a fun, safe, and supportive environment, Jenny provides an opportunity to try new things and to practice difficult things that they might otherwise avoid.
 During these interactions, she uses therapeutic techniques to challenge the child and promote their development.
 One example of this is called playful obstruction, which can involve her pretending not to know how to do something or knocking something down "by accident".
 These techniques encourage the child to communicate, it provides them with a challenge to overcome, and it promotes thinking, problem solving & persistence.

 3) WHAT IS NEURODIVERSITY AND WHY IS IT IMPORTANT?